Russians rush for flights out amid partial reservist call-up

 Russians don’t need visas to enter Serbia, which is the only European country which has not joined Western sanctions against Russia for its aggression in Ukraine.

-Jovana Gec contributed to this story.
+AP Writers Jovana Gec and Daria Litvinova contributed to this story.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine